Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Castor Rex Rabbit Sitting Outside

-Image Credit: Alisha Falcone, Shutterstock
+Image by: Alisha Falcone, Shutterstock

 8. Too Cold

 Your bunny may shake if they feel cold, the same as you would.
 We shiver to try to raise our body temperature from the heat given off by that action.
-You should have a bed or hiding place in your pet’s cage so they can snuggle up and get warm.
-Make sure the cage isn’t near any drafts or registers.
+You should have a bed or hiding place in your pet’s hutch so they can snuggle up and get warm.
+Make sure the hutch isn’t near any drafts or registers.
 Average household temperatures are suitable for lagomorphs.

 10. Poisoning

 A sudden episode of shaking in an otherwise healthy rabbit can be a sign of poisoning.
 Bunnies are curious animals, making bunny-proofing your home essential.
-Unfortunately, some toxins may not trigger symptoms right away.
+Unfortunately, some toxins may not trigger signs right away.
 We strongly urge you to contact your vet immediately if your pet has seizures or other telltale red flags of poisoning since rabbits can’t vomit.

 veterinarian doctor with small rabbit on hands on table in office

-Image Credit: ElenaYakimova, Shutterstock
+Image by: ElenaYakimova, Shutterstock

 11. Heatstroke